A Statistical Test of Walrasian Equilibrium by Means of Complex Networks Theory: Conclusions

 \section{Conclusions}

-In this paper we have extend the approach started in \cite{2p} and developed in \cite{2006cond.mat..6805G} in order to define in a comprehensive way the thermodynamics of complex networks.
-Furthermore, we have provided a clear economic interpretation of our results, showing that statistical equilibrium can be defined also for systems which are not in economic equilibrium.
-In this context, the temperature $T$ for a given network can be seen as a measure of the departure from economic equilibrium.

-In the same way of physics, the relevance of statistical equilibrium for networks must be traced back to the dynamics of relaxation.
-Concerning the exchange economy introduced in sec. \ref{sec: prel}, the relaxation process can be represented as follows.
-At $t_0$ the market configuration is specified by $w_{ij} = \delta_{ij} \omega_i$.
-If we suppose that all agents know each other's excess demand, then it is rational for each agent $i$ to choose for her transactions the counterpart $j$ which minimizes $f = |z_i + z_j|$.
-Then the quantity $\min(|z_i|,|z_j|)$ is exchanged.
-When $z = \sum_i |z_i|$ is minimized, there is no more incentive to trade and the system is in a rest state.
-In order to obtain economic equilibrium, the system must achieve $z = 0$.
-In both cases, the system is driven towards a stable state which is the one described in the previous sections.

-As an application, we have considered different simple expressions for the ``energies'' $\epsilon_{ij}$.
-In particular, we have considered the simple cases with constant and gaussian distributed $\epsilon_{ij}$, and studied the ensemble probability of a given graph in terms of the temperature $T$.
-What we obtain is that the number of graphs with a given probability seems to be practically insensitive to the choice made for $\epsilon_{ij}$ (see also \cite{2006cond.mat..6805G}).

-It should be stressed that our approach differs from the most common parallelism between utility theory and thermodynamics \cite{3,foley2008}.
-In fact, we do not identify the utility function with entropy and maintain instead the fundamental distinction between micro and macro.
-Conversely, we start from general equilibrium theory by introducing the equiprobable Walrasian equilibrium states as the building blocks of a statistical representation of market configurations.
+We started in Sec.
+3 from general equilibrium theory by introducing the equiprobable WE states as the building blocks of a statistical representation of market configurations.
 This provides a natural link with complex networks, and in particular a clear connection between graph and thermodynamic variables which preserves the core of microeconomic theory.
+As an application, in Sec.
+4 we have considered different simple expressions for the ``energies'' $\epsilon_{ij}$, and studied the ensemble probability of a given market configuration in terms of the temperature $T$.
+Moreover, we compared the behavior of a real market (e-MID interbank credit market) with an artificial system with normally distributed energies.
+As a result, we found that the number of states with non negligible probability tracks closely the normally distributed case except for higher temperatures.
+We also found that at the estimated temperature the fraction of states with non negligible probability is minimal.

+The main lesson of our approach is that, in order to characterize economic equilibrium, only a small number of market configuration must be considered.
+This makes WE a highly restrictive theory with respect to its empirical implications.
+In fact, we rejected the null hypothesis that the observed e-MID credit market configuration is a WE.
+We arrive thus at the conclusion that WE is empirically testable and highly restrictive with respect to market configurations.
+Instead, according to the standard interpretation of the well known Sonnenschein-Mantel-Debreu theorem, WE cannot be falsified by the empirical evidence provided by price effects.